SANeX15/BtC-android/README.md

 ## Instructions
  1. Pair Up with your HC05 in `Quick Settings > Bluetooth`.
- 2. Start BtC and select the same HC05 in the pop-up dialog.
+ 2. Start BtC and select the same `HC05` in the pop-up dialog.
- 3. Wait till connection suceeds (when the bottom text shows 'Connected').
+ 3. Wait till connection suceeds (when the bottom text shows `Connected`).
  4. Use Buttons 1-8 to toggle appliances connected to the board.

  E. Press and hold any button from 1-8 to change their name.
 (Screenshot #3)